It is the day before All Souls Day,

-and it seems appropriate today that we join friends and family as they visit the graves of their loved ones, for we will visit a couple of the many WWI cemeteries that dot this part of the world, and pay homage.
+and it seems appropriate today that we join friends and family as they visit the graves of their loved ones, for we will visit a couple of the many WWI cemeteries that dot this part of the world, and pay homage on this All Saints Day.
 It is also Hallowe’en, or Hallows Day, which is not a very celebrated holiday in Europe.
 The French in particular hate and shun it, and here in Belgium we see only the odd reference to it.

 “In Flanders Fields”